81CuongVn/one-helper-package-for-create-bot/readme.md

 - [x] proses the slash command
 - [x] check permission to use command
 - [x] have the command time out(command cooldown)
-- [ ] sub command for message and interation
+- [ ] sub command for message and interaction

 ## **Links**